OpenElectionData/catco-guide/_guide/8-is-it-working.en.md

 ## Put a System In Place

 Once you have decided which metrics you need to track to achieve your goals, you will need to put a system in place to collect that data regularly.
 Your tracking system should collect the data you need to follow but not be so arduous that it is taking up too much time or effort.
-It should also be tracked or presented in such a way that you can easily see your progress toward your goals, or quickly identify problems or strategies that aren’t working.
+It should also be tracked or presented in such a way that you can easily see your progress toward your goals, or quickly identify problems or strategies that aren't working.

 Questions to keep in mind when you are setting up your metrics-collection process: